LucieNicolas/To-do-List/my-app/README.md

 # MyToDo application

-In this app the user can list the current to do list The user have the possibility to change the state, when the todo is perfomed/done
+In this app the user can list the current to do list.
+The user have the possibility to change the state, when the todo is perfomed/done.
+The user can see more details of a task in an other url.

 ## Available Scripts